MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-transport-advanced-options-for-a-send-port.md

 > For those adapter types that don't support ordered delivery, there aren't any dynamic send port properties available to configure.
 Their transport options are automatically determined at run time.
 >
 > **For previous BizTalk versions** that use dynamic ports, there aren't any properties available to configure because the transport options are automatically determined at run time.

+> [!NOTE]
+> **Starting with BizTalk Server 2020**, dynamic send ports with ordered delivery can process messages to different outbound locations in parallel, allowing for higher throughput.
+Order will be maintained per unique outbound location, but not across different outbound locations even for the same transport type.
+>
+> Consider six messages: M1, M2, M3, M4, M5, and M6.
+M1, M3, M5 are meant for a file location F1.
+M2, M4, and M6 are meant for a file location F2.
+The ordered delivery dynamic send port makes sure that M1, M3, and M5 are ordered; and M2, M4, and M6 are ordered respectively.
+>
+> You can choose to enforce order across all outbound locations for a given transport type by changing the 'Enforce order across outbound locations' setting on the 'Transport Advanced Options' tab.
+Consider the six messages scenario above.
+If 'Enforce order across outbound locations' is enabled, the port will ensure that all six message M1, M2, M3, M4, M5, M6 are delivered in order.

 ## Prerequisites